Vulmatch/commbank-api/README.md

 After downloading the transactions, you can audit the record, by looking at each transaction of each renter.

+Run python test.py or play with test.exe, which was transformed from py to exe by using pyinstaller.

 Below is their original readme
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------